gamcmaho/cyclecloud/README.md

 # Azure CycleCloud deployment using BICEP

 <h3>Please refer to the Azure CycleCloud architecture below.
-We will automate the deployment of this solution using BICEP, as a Domain Specific Language (DSL)
+We will automate the deployment of this solution using BICEP, as a Domain Specific Language (DSL).
 <br>
 <br>
 <br>